 If Tokyo is the crazy and cutting-edge sibling, and Kyoto the sensible and traditional, Osaka is the rebellious, edgy one.
-Japan’s third largest city, Osaka certainly knows how to hold its own.
-Rough round the edges, brash, bold and a little removed from its ultra-clinical sister cities of Japan, Osaka has plenty to keep you occupied – day and night.
+Japan’s third-largest city, Osaka certainly knows how to hold its own.
+Rough around the edges, brash, bold and a little removed from its ultra-clinical sister cities of Japan, a visit to Osaka has plenty to keep you occupied – day and night.

 Give yourself at least two or three days there to explore, for although it’s best known for coming alive when the sun goes down, and the Dōtonbori district beams in a fun and kooky glow that MUST be experienced, it’s also a great city to explore by day, oozing the same buzz as London’s Camden or San Francisco’s Haight Street, yet juxtaposed with ultra-modern underground malls and skyscrapers.

 I stayed in Amerikamura (also known as ‘American Village’) in the central Minami district – a place where the kids of cool come to play.
 Modern western fixtures mix with Japanese fashion and pop culture, creating a generation of urban street-cred locals who surpass the calm cool of Tokyoites.

 Cheap eats, bold fashions, must-have mobile accessories and arty stick man style street lights protrude from every corner, surrounded by a multitude of booming pop tunes, anime stores and arcades.